 Steps to Develop a HIPAA-Compliant Telemedicine Software

-Developing a HIPAA-compliant software is a nuanced process, which requires thorough research and business analysis expertise.
+Developing HIPAA-compliant software is a nuanced process, which requires thorough research and business analysis expertise.
 Though the approaches to ensuring the compliance may differ depending on the specifics of the particular software that is being developed, some tips for HIPAA compliance are universal and essential to any HealthCare application.

 The very first step of developing a HIPAA-Compliant telemedicine solution is implementing reliable data encryption, both